-

 Presentation

 The UC addresses the general principles of construction and evaluation of social intervention projects, including the diagnosis of contexts and needs.
+This CU aims to provide students with strategies and methodologies for intervention in the psychological processes involved in interpersonal and group dynamics in organizational contexts or in the community.

 -